cowboy2718/QuakeExplorer/README.md

 ### Package Details

 Specific details on the package QuakeExplorer may be obtained through the vignette files.
-The vignette files show specific usage and syntax.
+The vignette files show specific usage and syntax of the functions used in this package.

 ### Travis Badge